dihoxy/dihoxy/README.md

-- 👋 Hi, I’m @dihoxy and I am a student at the University of Alabama at Birmingham
+- 👋 Hi, my name is Anthony and I am a Data Analyst seeking opportunities as a Data Analyst
-- 👀 I’m interested in OOP, Data Analytics, Machine Learning, Web-Design, and all things tech...
+- 👀 I’m interested in OOP, SQL, Data Analytics, Machine Learning, NLP...
-- 🌱 I have experience in data analysis with Jupyter Notebooks, kivy & kivymd app design, PostgreSQL, MySQL, and OOP
+- 🌱 I have experience in collecting, cleaning, and analyzing data in Jupyter Notebooks, kivy & kivymd app design, PostgreSQL, MySQL, and OOP
 - 💞️ I’m looking to collaborate on any project that increases my skillset
 - 📫 How to reach me: github or dihoxy@uab.edu